 "Fatigue can have a devastating impact on both the health and wellbeing of doctors and consequently to patient care."

-We believe that it is in the interests of patients, staff and employers to take measures to alleviate the problem.
+Trusts in England and Health boards in Wales are now taking measures to alleviate the problem, in the interests of patients, staff and employers.
 This is a view shared across the NHS with many organisations who are looking at interventions to improve doctor wellbeing.

 The BMA model Fatigue and Facilities Charter includes recommended best practice and, while not mandatory, can be used to support an awareness campaign on good sleep practices.